fnabinash/rust-practice/README.md

 - [ ] Write a program that creates a module to organize functions for networking (e.g., making HTTP requests) and use it in a main program.
 - [ ] Create a crate for common utilities (e.g., logging, configuration) and use it in a project.
 - [ ] Implement a program that creates a module to organize functions for working with dates and times and use it in a main program.
-- [ ] Write a program that creates a crate to provide a library of functions for data serialization (e.g., JSON, XML) and use it in a project.
+- [ ] Write a program that creates a crate to provide a library of functions for data serialization (e.g., JSON,  ML) and use it in a project.
 - [ ] Create a program that uses a third-party crate (e.g., `serde`, `regex`) and organizes the code into modules.

 ### 3. **Advanced Rust(40%)**